-As last, I went on a walk in the city’s heart, in the area called Hirara: there were many withe-painted houses, and a shop with an old fashioned sign took my attention:
+Finally, we went on a walk in the city’s heart, in the area called Hirara: there were many withe-painted houses, and a shop with an old fashioned sign took my attention:

-I had a delicious Okinawa-soba there, which is a famous product in Okinawa.
+we had a delicious Okinawa-soba there, which is a famous product in Okinawa.